 India is the leading exporter of the Basmati Rice to the global markets.
 During 2015-16 the country has exported globally about 40.45 Lakh MT of Basmati Rice and 63.66 Lakh MT Non-Basmati rice for the worth of Rs.
 2,2718.44 crores and Rs.
 15,129.09 crores respectively.
 Rice is an important commodity which is being exported to different countries.
 Basmati and non-basmati rice are exported from India to different countries.

-Basmati Rice - Basmati rice is long grain aromatic rice grown since long back in the specific geographical area as Himalayan foot hills of Indian sub-continent, blessed with characteristics extra-long slender grain, soft and fluffy texture upon cooking, delicious taste, superior aroma and distinct flavor.
-Agro-climatic condition of the specific geographical area, agronomic practices, plant nutrition, and method of harvesting, processing and aging attributes these characteristics features to basmati rice.
+Basmati Rice - Basmati rice is long grain aromatic rice grown since long back in the specific geographical area as Himalayan foot hills of Indian sub-continent, blessed with characteristics extra-long slender grain, soft and fluffy texture upon cooking, delicious taste, superior aroma, and distinct flavor.
+Agro-climatic condition of the specific geographical area, agronomic practices, plant nutrition, and method of harvesting, processing, and aging attributes these characteristic features to basmati rice.

 The Scented Pearl - lends a touch of class that can transform.
 The main varieties of Basmati rice as notified under the Seed Act, 1966 are:

-Basmati-386, Basmati-217, Ranbir basmati, Karnal- local/Taraori Basmati, Basmati-370, Type-3 (Dehradun Basmati), Pusa Basmati-1, Pusa Basmati-1121, Punjab Basmati-1, Haryana Basmati-1, Mahi Sugandha, etc. The major areas in India, where basmati is mainly grown are J&K, Himachal Pradesh, Punjab, Haryana, Uttarakhand, Western Uttar Pradesh, Delhi.
-The major destination of Basmati rice export in the world are Saudi Arabia, Iran, UAE, Iraq, Kuwait, U.K, USA, Yemen Republic, Oman, Canada.
+Basmati-386, Basmati-217, Ranbir Basmati, Karnal- local/Taraori Basmati, Basmati-370, Type-3 (Dehradun Basmati), Pusa Basmati-1, Pusa Basmati-1121, Punjab Basmati-1, Haryana Basmati-1, Mahi Sugandha, etc. The major areas in India, where basmati is mainly grown are J&K, Himachal Pradesh, Punjab, Haryana, Uttarakhand, Western Uttar Pradesh, Delhi.
+The major destination of Basmati rice export in the world is Saudi Arabia, Iran, UAE, Iraq, Kuwait, the U.K, the USA, Yemen Republic, Oman, Canada.